 Tentative Plan of Work

-All BMP students should meet a BMP advisor during their first semester in the program to a) discuss their appropriate plan and b) submit the Tentative Plan of Work form to one of the advisors of the program.
+All BMP students should meet with the Dept undergraduate academic advisor during their first semester in the program to a) discuss their appropriate plan and b) submit the Tentative Plan of Work form to one of the advisors of the program.

 Note: Any changes to this form, after submission of this form, should be communicated to one of the advisors.